 Complaints and enquiries may be received by any method.
-The CRM will acknowledge and respond to enquiries and complaints about the Project, as per the process and timeframes shown in the table below.
+The Community Relationship Manager (CRM) will acknowledge and respond to enquiries and complaints about the Project, as per the process and timeframes shown in Table 6-1 below.
 Where the complaint rises to the level of a dispute it shall be manged in accordance with the steps outlined in section 6.3 in the Construction Environmental Management Strategy.

-Table 5-1: Complaints and enquiries management
+Table 6-1 Complaints and enquires management

-ent Investigate and determine source of complaint immediately Provide an oral response acknowledging receipt of complaint to complainant as soon as possible.
+Complaints and enquiries management Responding to complaints received during standard work hours Investigate and determine source of complaint immediately Provide an oral response acknowledging receipt of complaint to complainant as soon as possible.
 Every effort will be made to respond within 24 hours for emails, or one week for letters Investigate the potential environmental impacts and consequences of the complaint Record details of complaint received, how it was managed and the actions required to close out the complaint Provide an update of the complaints register to the ER for any complaints received on the day they are received.
-Record details of enquiry received Provide a response to enquirer on the next business day.
-Stakeholders will be provided with the Project phone number for specific complaints and enquiries related to works out of hours.
-This number will be monitored by the CRM on a 24-hour basis The CRM will triage complaints and enquiries and liaise directly with the Principal Contractor to respond.
-Non- urgent enquiries and complaints will be dealt with on the next business day All details of the enquiry or complaint will be recorded in the Project consultation complaint register by the CRM.
-Provide an update of the complaints register to the ER for
+Responding to enquiries received during standard work hours Record details of enquiry receivedProvide a response to enquirer on the next business day.
+Responding to enquiries and complaints out of hours Stakeholders will be provided with the Project phone number for specific complaints and enquiries related to works out of hours.
+This number will be monitored by the CRM on a 24-hour basis The CRM will triage complaints and enquiries and liaise directly. with the Principal Contractor to respond.
+Non-urgent enquiries and complaints will be dealt with on the next business day All details of the enquiry or complaint will be recorded in the Project consultation complaint register by the CRM.